-CZ Communications, Inc. provides public relations consulting to a range of US and international clients, from technology startups to venture capitalists to global brands, specializing in media relations and integrated communications.
+CZ Communications, Inc. is PR agency founded by Connie Zheng in 2015 to provide public relations services to a range of US and international clients — from technology startups to venture capitalists to global brands — specializing in media relations and integrated communications.

 Founder, CZ Communications, Inc.